'Thursday Night Football' prediction, odds: Rams vs. Seahawks picks from expert on 27-10 run

 The penultimate 'Thursday Night Football' game of the season will see the Los Angeles Rams visiting the Seattle Seahawks to kick off NFL Week 16.
 This is the rubber match between the franchises as their all-time series is tied 28-28 after the Rams won their Week 11 matchup.
 Seattle (11-3) is coming off an 18-16 victory over Indianapolis on Sunday, marking the team's fourth straight victory.
 L.A. has won two in a row, most recently defeating Detroit, 41-34, in Week 15, which clinched a playoff berth for the Rams.
 Seattle would lock up a postseason spot with a victory.

 Kickoff is at 8:15 p.m.
 ET from Lumen Field in Seattle.
 L.A. has won four of the last five overall matchups, as well as four of the last five meetings in Seattle.
-The latest Seahawks vs. Rams odds have Seattle as 1.5-point road favorites, while the over/under for total points is 43.5.
+The latest Seahawks vs. Rams odds have Seattle as 1.5-point home favorites, while the over/under for total points is 42.5, a 4-point drop from opening at 46.5.
 Before making any Rams vs. Seahawks picks, make sure to check out the 'Thursday Night Football' predictions from SportsLine NFL expert Larry Hartstein.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Matthew Stafford going Over 230.5 passing yards yards.
 Bet it at DraftKings right here: